 And because we don’t really understand risk very well, basically they’re in a psychological notion that they’re actually taking a reasonable risk, when in fact they’re taking a tremendous and highly devastating risk, and once they get a huge failing, of course, it’s too late to learn from it.
 It’s like an accident that happens.

 So I think that if you think about the environment and you say what environment can people really learn from, and what environments are there that make it very, very tough to learn, I think the marketplace is a place where it’s really tough for people to learn.
 And because of that, by the way, I would regulate it to a much higher degree, in the same way that we don’t let people drive through red lights because we say people are going to take unreasonable risks and they’re not going to think about it correctly.
 I think the same thing applies to many activities in the stock market.

-MICHAEL: Dan, since you brought up red lights, I have to remark that I just spent seven months in Vietnam, and there’s not many lights in Vietnam, but it’s actually an amazing system of people where you would think they might not respect each other, but since there really isn’t a lot of traffic laws, so to speak, it works with this chaos.
+MICHAEL: Dan, since you brought up red lights, it’s actually an amazing system of people where you would think they might not respect each other, but since there really isn’t a lot of traffic laws, so to speak, it works with this chaos.
 I don’t know if it would ever work in America, but it works there.
 It’s amazing.

 DAN: And of course, it’s a question of how fast the cars are and what else do they do and how they drive and so on.
 Nobody really wants to die, but do people naturally take too much risk?
 In the U.S., some states regulate that you can’t text and drive.
 You know what happens in those states?
 The amount of people dying and getting injured from texting and driving is increased.
 And the reason is that because once this legislation was passed, people started texting below the wheel rather than above the wheel, making it much, much more dangerous, and killing themselves in higher frequency.